qouteall/imm_ptl_wiki_copy/Portals.md

 Does not change vanilla end portal functionality.

 ## Mirrors
-Use flint and steel to right-click on a glass wall creates a mirror.
-Currently, mirrors can only be in a rectangular shape.
+To create a mirror, use flint and steel to right-click on a glass wall.
+Mirrors can only be in rectangular shapes.
 Mirrors can be horizontal.
 Mirrors can be created on a stained glass wall or glass pane wall.
-Mirror breaks when the glass wall is broken.
+Mirrors vanish when the glass wall is broken.

 ![](https://i.ibb.co/Jr0fdfv/2020-05-26-21-58-45.png)